 Clear information to scientists etc that funding bodies are also signatories of the concordat and require therefore openness is expected even from them (ex.
 BBSRC, MRC etc.)

-Promote openness as good citizenship to promote and be transparent about research integrity, justification for funding, reproducibility etc.
+Promote openness as good citizenship to promote and be transparent about research integrity, justification for funding, reproducibility, student loans etc.

 Senior management is key to modulate the behaviour of the institution.
 It’s important that they recognise and support activities/initiatives for openness and public engagement.
 Animal care staff are normally very supportive and welcoming to these activities and discussion on this topic among researchers and animal staff (vet included) should be encouraged and it’s fundamental.